CIDRAM/CIDRAM/_docs/readme.en.md

 - Where to find the IP address of connecting requests?
 (Useful for services such as Cloudflare and the likes) Default = REMOTE_ADDR.
 WARNING: Don't change this unless you know what you're doing!

 "forbid_on_block"
 - Which headers should CIDRAM respond with when blocking requests?
-False/200 = 200 OK [Default]; True = 403 Forbidden; 503 = 503 Service unavailable.
+False/200 = 200 OK [Default]; True/403 = 403 Forbidden; 503 = 503 Service unavailable.

 "silent_mode"
 - Should CIDRAM silently redirect blocked access attempts instead of displaying the "Access Denied" page?
 If yes, specify the location to redirect blocked access attempts to.
 If no, leave this variable blank.